 Brown presents a similar moral dilemma in his characterization of the media throughout the series.
 Scientific advancements in technology have generated a new era of immediacy in news broadcasting.
 Throughout Angels & Demons, reporters desperately scramble to capture the evildoings of the leading antagonists (Hassassin and the Camerlengo).
 British Broadcast Corporation (BBC) reporters, Gunther Glick and Chinita Macri, appear in small, yet poignant blips as the action approaches its climax.
 Dan Brown villainizes the mass-media by characterizing media corporations with self-interested motivation rather than journalistic integrity.

 Browns initially criticizes the media’s repeated distortion of historical events.
 Protagonist Robert Langdon is a historical purist.
 So, when European Organization for Nuclear Research (CERN) director, Max Kohler shares his Internet-based Illuminati research with Langdon, Langdon provides commentary on commonly misconceived inaccuracies.
 Langdon has consistently been “annoyed by the plethora of conspiracy theories that [circulate] in modern pop culture” (A&D, XI, 43).
 He believes “the media [craves] apocalyptic headlines” (A&D, XI, 43) that value successful ratings over the whole truth.
 These minute, media-induced distortions might seem frivolous to the average reader, but it is Langdon’s keen perspective on historical accuracy that allows him to be so helpful in the plot’s development.
-The juxtaposition of these two intellectuals’ perceptions illustrates how anyone can be susceptibility to the entrancing falsehoods of mass-media.
+The juxtaposition of these two intellectuals’ perceptions illustrates how anyone can be susceptible to the entrancing falsehoods of mass-media.
 In addition to the media’s historical distortions, Brown assesses the ethical implications behind journalistic antics.
 The media’s involvement begins when the assassin delivers an anonymous tip regarding the night’s imminent events to BBC headquarters.
 Though the editor who receives the tip is doubtful about its credibility, she knows that “reporters [live] in eternal fear of missing the big story,” and that “wasting five minutes of a reporter’s time was forgivable,” but “missing a headline was not” (A&D, XLIV, 157).
 Brown reinstates the perception of the media valuing network ratings over reporting accuracy.

 Brown includes instances of morbid banter between journalists to villainize their methods.
 When Glick and Macri begin their pursuit of the story, Glick asks Macri if she thinks “somebody really killed one of the old farts” (A&D, LXXI, 290).
 Macri scolds Glick, telling him that he’s “going to hell,” but this only fuels his drive, quipping that he’ll be “taking the Pulitzer with [him]” (A&D, LXXI, 290).
 By referring to one of the highest ranking Catholic cardinals as an “old fart,” and casually joking about “going to hell,” Glick and Macri have fully desensitized themselves to the serious nature of the situation.
 These journalists care more about selling the story than the events of the story itself.
 The leading antagonist of the novel, the assassin, warns from his very first phone call that “media is the right arm of anarchy” (A&D, LI, 187).
 As the novel’s tragic events pan out, the media maintains suffocating proximity.
 Instead of combating for the most succinct and accurate reports, “headlines [compete] for optimal sensationalism” (A&D, LXXXI, 292).
 Scandalizing the truth with ruthless drive, media outlets are underlying villains in Angels & Demons.